Declaring an Undergraduate Major

-Previous transfer credit awards are subject to change as a result of a major change.
+Previous transfer credit awards are subject to change as a result of a major/program change.
 Students on financial aid or an international student visa are responsible for understanding the impact that results from a major change.

 Declaring an Undergraduate Minor

 Bachelor’s degree students may add up to two minors to their programs of study.

 An undergraduate minor requires a minimum of 15 but no more than 18 credit hours of undergraduate-level coursework, as specified by the individual minor program.
 A student may choose from among the undergraduate minor programs offered by the College of Professional Studies.
 The completed undergraduate minor appears on the student’s official record.

 - A bachelor’s degree student may declare their intent to pursue a minor at the time of application for admission or after acceptance as an enrolled student, up until the beginning of their last term of enrollment.
 It is strongly encouraged that a student who wishes to pursue an undergraduate minor begins planning early and consults with their academic advisor.

 - The program of study for their major and minor cannot be the same where the courses for the minor are a subset of required courses in the major, e.g., a Bachelor of Science student with a biology major cannot enroll in the biology minor; a Bachelor of Science student with a management major cannot enroll in the business minor.